obhq/obliteration/README.md

 Obliteration is an experimental PS4 emulator using [Kyty](https://github.com/InoriRus/Kyty) and [Uplift](https://github.com/idc/uplift) as a reference.
 The project is under development and cannot run any games that Kyty is able to run yet.

-**The original author of Kyty does not involved in the development of Obliteration in anyway.** Obliteration is a completely separated project.
-The reason you see the author of Kyty in a contributor list because this project contains commits from Kyty.
+**The original author of Kyty is not involved in the development of Obliteration in anyway.** Obliteration is a completely separated project.
+The reason you see the author of Kyty in the contributor list is because this project contains commits from Kyty.

 ## Get a daily build

-You can download Windows binary for the latest development [here](https://github.com/ultimaweapon/obliteration/actions/workflows/main.yml).
+You can download the Windows binaries from the latest commits [here](https://github.com/ultimaweapon/obliteration/actions/workflows/main.yml).

 ## Screenshots